PayDevs/awesome-oss-monetization/approaches/widget-frosting.md

 > WARN: this is still work in progress!

-# Monetization via Widget Frosting
+# Monetization via Paid Bundling
-AKA: Bundle with Hardware
+AKA: Widget Frosting, Bundle with Hardware

 (selling hardware on-top of OSS)_